wheresrhys/fetch-mock/docs/v6-v7-upgrade.md

 # Changes

+## Teardown methods names have changed
+To keep the library in line with `sinon`, the most popular mocking libarry in the js ecosystem, a few method names & behaviours have been changed
+- `reset()` now resets both call history _and_ the mocking behaviour of fetch-mock - It's a complete teardown of the mocks that have been set up. `restore()` has been kept as an alias for this method
+- `resetHistory()` now removes call history.
+Any previous uses of `reset()` shodul be replaced with `resetHistory()`
+- `resetBehavior()` is a new method which removes mocking behaviour without resetting call history

 ## `throws` option now rejects a Promise

-A regression was introduced in v6 whereby the `throws: true` option woudl throw an uncaught error.
+A regression was introduced in v6 whereby the `throws` option would throw an uncaught error.
 The `fetch` api catches all its internal errors and returns a rejected `Promise` in every case, so this change has been reverted to be more useful for mocking typical `fetch` errors.

 ## Responses are wrapped in an ES Proxy